pastordee/base_plus/docs/custom-images-guide.md

 - Ensure `BaseCustomImageKey` is set correctly
 - Check that `materialImage` is always specified
 - Verify `iosImage` path exists in assets
+- Check `imageSize` value for iOS (typically 24-32 points)

-### CNTabBar not used
+### CNTabBar still shows default icons

-- If **any** item has a custom image, BaseTabBar falls back to `CupertinoTabBar`
+- If **any** item fails to load its image, CNTabBar may show fallback icons
-- This is expected behavior since CNTabBar only supports SF Symbols
-- To use CNTabBar, all icons must be Material Icons or SF Symbols
+- Verify all image paths are correct in `pubspec.yaml`
+- Check console for image loading errors
+- Ensure `imageSize` is appropriate for your design (default: 28.0)

 ## See Also